Find Affordable College Courses

 Full Education at Weber State University Report

 Utah Valley University landed the #10 spot in the 2023 rankings for the best value education programs.
-Located in the small city of Orem, UVU is a public college with a fairly large student population.
+Located in the small city of Orem, UVU is a public school with a very large student population.

-UVU undergraduate students pay an average of $17,092 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at UVU are $17,092 per year.
 After completing their degree, education graduates from UVU carry an average student debtload of $15,333.

-As a testament to the quality of education it offers, UVU also is in the top 15% of our Best Education Schools in the Rocky Mountains Region ranking.
+UVU excels when it comes to quality.
+It’s ranked in the top 15% of all schools on our Best Education Schools in the Rocky Mountains Region list.

 Best Education Colleges by State

-Explore the best education schools for a specific state in the Rocky Mountains region.
+Explore the best education colleges for a specific state in the Rocky Mountains region.

 State Degrees Awarded